Proposal would switch Wisconsin State Park passes to 12 month system

 Owners of vehicles with a state-issued plate currently pay $28 for an annual state park pass, while the daily rate for visits is $8.

 Another bill the lawmaker says he’s working on would retire the use of a pass system for state trails.
 Those passes generated $1.14 million in revenue for the state in 2016.
-Hebl argues the state could make up for that lost revenue by having the DNR more aggressively purse fines for those who violate state environmental regulations.
+Hebl argues the state could make up for that lost revenue by having the DNR more aggressively pursue fines for those who violate state environmental regulations.

 A spokesman for the state Department of Natural Resources declined to comment on the bills, citing their status as pending legislation.